Our goal is to help Western students acquire and maintain skills necessary to become confident, successful college

 - Work with one or several students, for a single session or continuously throughout the term.

 Tutors will encourage students to participate in class, utilize their professors outside of class, read their syllabus and assignments thoroughly, and to ask questions if they don’t understand.
 The goal of tutoring is to foster student independence, help students help themselves by stimulating active learning and building confidence in their own abilities.

-- Tutors must have an overall 3.0 GPA with A’s and B’s (no lower than a 3.30) in the courses you wish to tutor.
+- Tutors must have an overall 3.0 GPA with A’s and B’s (no lower than a 3.30) in the courses they wish to tutor.

 Salary – the choices for tutor compensation are:

 - Salary – It is not mandatory for tutors to qualify for work-study money.
 Hourly wages begin at $10.25.

 - Academic credit – Tutors can earn 1 to 3 hours of credit per term.
 For each credit hour, the tutor must be available to tutor 2 hours per week.
 Interested students should contact a faculty advisor in the area tutored, fill out a “By Arrangement” form, and turn it in to the Registrar.
 The faculty advisor will decide whether there will be any special project or evaluation attached to the experience.
 Credit is usually a 400 level practicum.

 - ICSP – Some international students have a scholarship that requires time doing community service.
 In our case, tutoring fits their requirement.

 - Volunteer – Some students don’t need the money or the credit and choose to volunteer.
 It is a valuable experience to reinforce subject knowledge, practice communication and teaching skills, and looks great on a resume.